thicknavyrain/beautiful-jekyll/non-fiction.md

 I spent two months out from my PhD with The Naked Scientists in Cambridge a radio show produced for BBC Cambridgeshire and released as a podcast online.
 I wrote 8 news articles, presented 7 pieces all of which I co-produced (including interviewing researchers) and co-produced a full 30 minute show on nuclear physics, released on BBC Cambridgeshire.
 All pieces are available [here](https://www.thenakedscientists.com/users/ricky-nathvani).

 Between 2015 and 2016, I was also a writer on the blog Quantum Diaries covering particle physics topics in (what I hope was) an accessible format.
 My posts may be read [here](https://www.quantumdiaries.org/author/rnathvani/).

-## Fiction

-Sometimes I write short stories, mostly with some kind of scientific theme to them (though not necessarily "sci-fi").